Clonkk/duckdb_wrapper/README.md

 ``nim c -r duckDbExamples.nim``

-It is probably also possible to generate the same thing using ``c2nim``.

 # Redirecting the output of duckdb_wrapper

 The output is clean with verbosity at 0 and hints:off (see ``config.nims``) ``nim c duckdb_wrapper.nim > generatedOutput_duckdbwrapper.nim``

+Note that every time you compile, Nimterop re-generate the wrapper from the zip file.
+Read more about Nimterop here : https://github.com/nimterop/nimterop It is probably also possible to generate the same thing (or close) using ``c2nim``.

 Now ``generatedOutput_duckdbwrapper.nim`` contains your wrapper.
 Publish it in a nimble package if you want.